This post is written by Saint Belford Co-founder Tomas Stanford.

 While Alex and I aren't designers in the slightest, we work closely with Fanny (our design whizz and friend who lives in France) to bring the ideas and concepts in the brief to life.

-Stay tuned for Part 2 of Inside The Making of Your 2020 Diary where we’ll take a deeper dive into the design process, take you behind the scenes of our factory tour in China and discuss how we select the raw materials for your 2020 diary.
+In Part 2 of Inside The Making of Your 2020 Diary we take a deeper dive into the design process, take you behind the scenes of our factory tour in China and discuss how we select the raw materials for your 2020 diary.

 What are your favourite Curation features?
 Leave a comment below 👇🏼